 With this setting enabled, the app will automatically connect to Mullvad VPN when it launches.

-Enable this setting in order to access other devices on the same local network, such as printers and network attached storage (NAS).
-In many cases it's best to use the IP-address of the device when you connect to it.
+Enable this setting if you want to access other devices on the same local network, such as printers and network attached storage (NAS).
+It's often best to use the IP address of the device when you connect to it.
+If you want to connect to another private network IP address range or subnet than the one your computer is using then you also have to add a static route to that.
+For example:

 This enables/disables IPv6 communication through the tunnel.
-You will be assigned both an IPv4 and IPv6 Mullvad address.
+You will be assigned both an IPv4 and IPv6 Mullvad address from Mullvad.
+If you get an IPv6 address from your Internet provider then the Mullvad app will block that in either case so it doesn't leak.

 Attention: enabling this will always require a Mullvad VPN connection in order to reach the Internet.